MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

    When using IntelliCode, you may see the error message "Couldn't download IntelliCode model.
 Please check your network connectivity or firewall settings.", or see similar messages in the IntelliCode output window pane in Visual Studio Code.
 You might also see no IntelliCode starred suggestions.
 If you connect to the internet through a proxy or restrictive firewall, that may cause these issues.

-   As a first step, try updating to Visual Studio Code 1.30 or later, and [turning on network proxy support](https://code.visualstudio.com/updates/v1_30#_network-proxy-support-for-extensions) .
+   As a first step, try updating to Visual Studio Code 1.58 or later, and [turning on network proxy support](https://code.visualstudio.com/updates/v1_30#_network-proxy-support-for-extensions) .

    If turning on network proxy support doesn't work for you, check the corresponding [github issue](https://github.com/MicrosoftDocs/intellicode/issues/4) and let us know more.
+- If you're a Java user experiencing the  error message **java.security.InvalidKeyException: Illegal key size**, check to make sure you're using Java 8 Update 151 or later.

 - Is there an actionable message that helps?